ianrenton/planesailing-server/README.md

 * Receives NMEA-0183 format AIS messages (e.g. from rtl_ais)
 * Receives SBS-format messages derived from ADS-B (e.g. from Dump1090)
-* Receives APRS messages via TCP (e.g. from Direwolf)
+* Receives APRS messages via KISS TCP (e.g. from Direwolf)
 * Includes support for config-based addition of extra tracks for the base station, airports and seaports
 * Includes support for config-based addition of AIS track names, to cover the period between getting a position message and a details message
 * Includes look-up tables to determine aircraft operators, types, and the correct MIL-STD2525C symbols to use for a variety of tracks